 Target - This study path is open to graduates in humanities and artistic fields coming from all over the world who want to develop their artistic knowledge through a study-tour that touches the main Italian artistic cities.

 Methodology and structure - The Master in Arts Management is divided into two operational modules, characterised by a distinct course of study in relation to the city in which it takes place, each involving an examination and a Final Project.
 Some of the subjects of the course cross the modules, while others are specific and unique to each location.

 FLORENCE - Design of exhibitions and events

 The module focuses on developing specific skills to manage the different organisational phases of a Cultural event: from the design to the identification of partners and sponsors, to communication management and content creation.
 As a group, with the support of teachers and the course coordinator, students will plan and create one or more cultural events with real clients.

 ROME - Art Direction: focus on festivals

 The goal of this module is to develop a new approach to artistic heritage management.
-The Master’s semester in Rome combines the huge culture that the city plays at international level with the vivacity of the backgrounds that characterise its urban culture.
+The Master’s semester in Rome combines the huge culture at international level with the vivacity of the backgrounds that characterises its urban culture.
 With the support of new technologies, students will explore possible cultural convergences that stimulate interest and participation.

 In partnership with the Peggy Guggenheim Collection, students will participate in a one-week workshop in Venice.
 They will visit the main institutions and meet the professionals of the Peggy Guggenheim.